ioverho/morph_tag_lemmatize/README.md

 </p>

 > **New**
+  >1.
+UDIFY models added
-> 1. Focus on out-of-the-box pipelines
+> 2. Focus on out-of-the-box pipelines
-> 2. New SoTA DogTag models implemented
+> 3. DogTag models implemented
-> 3. Script to automate tagging with CLI
+> 4. Script to automate tagging with CLI

 > **To Do**
-> 1. Add UDIFY
+> 1. Add evaluation details
-> 2. Add evaluation details
+> 2. Add UDIFY training details
 > 3. Add DogTag training details

 This project has been supported by the European Union's Horizon 2020 research and innovation programme under grant agreement No 825299 ([GoURMET](https://gourmet-project.eu/)). <img src="./misc/figures/eu_flag.jpg" width="40px" style="vertical-align:middle">